• Skip to primary navigation

 • Use a paring knife when deveining the habanero.
 Using a spoon can sometimes cause a little spray, and again, I'm looking out for your eyes!

-• For an added depth of flavor and concentrated sweetness, roast your vegetables and fruit for other recipes.
+• Roast your vegetables and fruit in all kinds of recipes for an added depth of flavor and concentrated sweetness.
 Roasted vegetables are an easy, delicious side that we eat often in my home.

 Other Recipes You'll Love